What’s On

 Accessible Events

-These are quiet hours to view our current exhibition Andy Warhol: Portrait of America, tailored to support visitors with neurodiversity, inclusive of communication or sensory needs.
+These are quiet hours to view our exhibition Jacques Henri Lartigue: Life in Colour, tailored to support visitors with neurodiversity, inclusive of communication or sensory needs.
 Ear defenders and sensory aids are available, the hand dryers in the toilets are switched off, and tickets are limited to reduce the number of people in the galleries.

 Read more